Tom-ak2b/Thetis_MIDI_controller/README.md

 For my project I used an Arduino Micro Pro, Nextion 2.5" display, one rotary encoder, and two 10K pots.
 You will need the Nextion Editor (Windows only), Arduino IDE and the above mentioned Control-Surface library.
-Any processor can be used as long as you can make it appear to Windows as a USB MIDI device.
+Any processor can be used as long as you can make it appear to Windows or Linux as a USB MIDI device.
 Try getting a Micro Pro with a USB C port so you can power the larger Nextion displays directly from the board.

 Into the Nextion "button push" event you are going to enter a midi NOTE ON and into the "button release" event, a NOTE OFF.
 The Control-Surface library is going to inform Thetis that a MIDI event has been sent.
 Thetis, through its Midi interface, is going to tell you what note number it just received and allow you to map that note to a button on the Thetis interface.